markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 The variable `a` was declared outside of any function, making it global in scope.
 Therefore, the `logStuff()` function can access it.
 The variable `b` was declared inside of a function, so only that function has access to it.
 If we were to try to access `b` outside of `logStuff()`, we would get an error.

+You may be thinking, "Why don't we just use global variables for everything?"
+While that may be fine for a small app, too many global variables can be difficult to keep track of.
+How do we know which functions are supposed to use which variables?
+We could run into issues where a function accidentally overwrites a variable that was intended for a different function.

-Scope can definitely be tricky, but it's something we'll continue to practice in this and future JavaScript projects.
+Yes, scope can definitely be tricky, but it's something we'll continue to practice in this and future JavaScript projects.
 In fact, the next function we write will touch on this, too!

 > **Pro Tip:** Scope presents a good case for writing unique, meaningful variable names.
 If a global variable and a local function variable have the same name, the local variable will take precedence.
 But to avoid such confusion, it's probably better not to reuse the same variable names!